divanvisagie/NARF/README.md

 NARF
 ====

-Narf is a basic framework for creating an API with node , it currently supports both GET and POST
+Narf is a basic framework for creating a JSON API with node , it currently supports both GET and POST

 The idea with NARF is that all you have to do for GET and POST is put the functions you want exposed in a particular object and everything else will be handled for you.